-The direction in which your refrigerator doors open can be reversed by moving the door hinges from one side to the other.
+NOTE: The direction in which your refrigerator doors open (door swing) can be reversed, from left to right or right to left, by moving the door hinges from one side to the other.
 Reversing the door swing should be performed by a qualified person.